jrnew/jrnew.github.io/_posts/2017-08-15-icymi-kdd-conference-notes-tuesday.md

 * +AI: Identifying a specific problem, e.g. packing things in a warehouse, and applying AI to improve over the current approach
 * AI+: Providing end-to-end AI solutions, i.e. AI-as-a-service, e.g. search service, graph computing and analysis service
 * Next step: How do we maintain the services as the number of users and types of applications grow?

+Uh this was mostly a plug for Huawei's AI platforms.